 - The jury may also award up to two Special Mentions, the nature of which will be clearly defined

-- The Crystal Globe Jury cannot award more than two prizes to the same film.
+- The Grand jury cannot award more than two prizes to the same film.

 Awards for films in the East of the West Competition

-The Festival President’s Award is given to actors, directors, and producers who have contributed in a fundamental way to the development of film, not merely in their own countries but around the world.
+The Festival President’s Award is given to actors, directors, and producers who have made a fundamental contribution to the development of film and cinema, not just in their home countries but around the world.

 - The FIPRESCI Jury Award